Ryheff24/Massdiscordunban/README.md

 Please allow time for the bot to unban.

 To check if the bot is finished, on Discord navigate to Server Settings > Bans you will see `NO BANS` in the top left corner.

+If you have any problems Send a message on [Twitter](https://twitter.com/Ryheff24) or Discord: Ryheff24#6774